twistresources/docker-mysql-phpmyadmin/README.md

 #### Commands
+Before running these commands, ensure you have a pubic SSH key installed at `~/.ssh/id_rsa.pub`.

 To start the database run:

     $ db/dbrun

 First time in this will download the Docker image, which takes a while, but it's much faster subsequently.
-You'll need to enter the default password ('admin') during this step.
 Once it starts you can access PhpMyAdmin from your browser, at

     http://192.168.59.103:49161/phpmyadmin.